CPAC Home Page

 At the same time, the American Chronic Pain Association reports that 1 in 3 people are living with chronic pain, and 1 in 10 people suffer from high impact pain that prevents them from participating in work and family life.
 Pain is among the most common reasons adults seek medical care and is associated with decreased quality of life, increased isolation, anxiety, depression, risk of opioid dependence and poor mental health.

-The University of Arizona Health Sciences Comprehensive Pain and Addiction Center (CPAC) is unique in that it focuses on all aspects of pain and addiction, including clinical care, education, research, clinical trials, neonatal abstinence, medication-assisted training, legislation and technology to improve health outcomes.
+The University of Arizona Health Sciences Comprehensive Center for Pain & Addiction (CCPA) is unique in that it focuses on all aspects of pain and addiction, including clinical care, education, research, clinical trials, neonatal abstinence, medication-assisted training, legislation and technology to improve health outcomes.

 Center of Excellence in Addiction Studies